morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 ### The activation hook workaround

 Every plugin has a `register_activation_hook` where the plugin features are set up.
-This hook is executed before any theme code is executed making the `custom-features` coming from the theme unavaialble at the moment of the plugin activation.
+This hook is executed before any theme code is executed making the `custom-features` coming from the theme unavailable at the moment of the plugin activation.

 A workaround is to re-call the plugin activation code after the theme sets up and pass the `custom-features` variable to the plugin.